Rasmus9els1/Rasmus9els1/README.md

-- 👋 Hi, I’m @Rasmus9els1
+- 👋 Hi, I’m @Rasmus9els1 (Rasmus Højer Nielsen)
-- 👀 I’m interested in Financial Modelling and getting better at understanding application structures
+- 👀 I’m interested in Financial Modelling, Monte Carlo Simulation and getting better at understanding application structures
 - 🌱 I’m currently learning Rust using the IDE from Jetbrains
-- ⚡ Fun fact:
+- :computer: I'm studying Math-Econ at Aarhus Univeristy

 <!---
 Rasmus9els1/Rasmus9els1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.